jeromecoupe/webstoemp/_posts/2015-07-15-craft-multilingual-websites-tips.md

 ## A few config helpers

-I personally like to add a few variables to my [general.ph config file](http://buildwithcraft.com/docs/multi-environment-configs) when I am done with the basic multilingual setup.
+I personally like to add a few variables to my [general.php config file](http://buildwithcraft.com/docs/multi-environment-configs) when I am done with the basic multilingual setup.

 Since I am usually sharing files between locales (css, images), I like to add a `rootUrl` variable that I can use in my template with `{% raw %}{{ craft.config.rootUrl }}{% endraw %}`.
 I could also count on the `baseUrl` environmentVariable that I use for asset sources and write `{% raw %}{{ craft.config.environmentVariables['baseUrl'] }}{% endraw %}` but that's a lot longer to type.